 Advanced Placement (AP)

-Please click and read the following form concerning AP Exam Payment Information:
+Please click and read the following form concerning AP Exam Registration and Payment Information:

 The College Board Advanced Placement (AP) Program gives students an opportunity to seek college-level studies while still in high school.
 By taking the AP classes and exams, students may gain advanced placement and/or college credit.
 Students’ scores on AP Exams may earn them up to a full year’s credit from their college or university and be eligible for prestigious awards.